 Move better.
 Feel better.
 Age with strength and confidence.

-Functional Longevity is a science-based approach to aging well — not through extreme workouts or restrictive diets, but through simple, consistent habits that protect strength, mobility, metabolism, heart health, and brain vitality.
+Functional Longevity is a science-grounded way of thinking about aging well — not through extreme workouts or rigid rules, but through simple, consistent habits that protect strength, mobility, metabolism, and heart and brain health.

-My goal is to help adults stay active, independent, and fully engaged in life — whether they’re in their 30s, 50s, 70s, or beyond.
+My work centers on helping adults stay active, independent, and fully engaged in life — whether they’re in their 30s, 50s, 70s, or beyond.

 What Is Functional Longevity?

-Functional Longevity is the ability to move well, think clearly, and live fully as you age — so you can keep doing the activities that matter most.
+Functional Longevity is the ability to move well, think clearly, and live fully as you age, so you can continue doing the activities that matter most.

 Mobility

-Joint-friendly movement that reduces stiffness and improves ease in daily tasks.
+Joint-friendly movement that supports ease, comfort, and efficiency in daily tasks.

 Strength